Nets

 The Isle of Wight Radio Society runs two FM nets on the GB3IW repeater (433.225MHz output, 434.825MHz Input).

 The Thursday Night Net (TNN) was founded by Craig (2E0FQH) in 2016.
 It runs for an hour, starting at 20:00 GMT.
 The net is directed and open to all amateurs and is often seeded by the net controller with a pre-determined topic.
-Echolink is welcome.
+Echolink is welcome and Allstar is also available.
 Audio recordings are available over the internet with a live video feed for those not yet qualified.
-The main controller is Bill (2E0WGK), plus Misty the cat on facebook.
+The main controller is Dave G7EPE, plus catdog

-Both of these nets have a parallel Zoom meeting which continues after the RF net.
+Both of these nets have a parallel Zoom meeting which continues after the net.

 The 4m band is steadily growing in popularity – at least in our part of the world – and, with its simplicity of operation (no repeaters, no access codes, no offsets or time slots to be programmed) it is an ideal place for ‘P-plate’ licensees to start making QSOs.
 The band is largely free from interference, and most FM operation happens on one of only three or four channels.
 There is a calling frequency (70.450MHz) which is widely respected, so making contacts is always straightforward and enjoyable.
 Whilst the band does have its own cadre of enthusiastic contesters, who come with the inevitable linear amplifiers and large beam aerials, there are comparatively few contest events on 4m.
 Such contest activity as does exist is mostly confined to the CW/SSB end of the band (using horizontal polarisation), leaving the FM portion available for local nets and random QSOs (using vertical polarisation).